Gen·der - Noun

 - Phenotype: The observable primary and secondary sexual characteristics (genitals, fat and muscle distribution, bone structure, etc)

-- Gender: The internal mental model of a person’s own sex.
+- Gender: The unobservable sexual characteristics, the internal mental model of a person’s own sex and the way that they express it.

 Any of these three aspects can fall into a position on a range of values.
 Your elementary school health class probably taught you that Genotype is binary, either Female (XX) or Male (XY), when the reality is that there are a dozen other permutations that can occur within human beings.